It all started when…

 George became entrepreneurial and decided to edit the audio and create a show so he could register for the event.
 Since it seemed opportunity was knocking, he opened his mind to what was next and bought his flight to Dublin for Web Summit.

 George flew out to the country, digital recorder in tow, and set out to cover the international event.
-When he got the press tent, he realized that there were probably thousands of other media all clamoring to get the attention of the big tech start-up speakers like the CEO of Google, leaders at Facebook, and other major tech companies.
+When he got to the press tent, he realized that there were probably thousands of other media all clamoring to get the attention of the big tech start-up speakers like the CEO of Google, leaders at Facebook, and other major tech companies.
 There were mainly major media publications, most of whom were credentialed journalists and reporters.

 Realizing that his small little podcast wouldn't provide enough worth for the big name leaders and realizing that he needed to have a different value proposition, he found his niche: early-early stage start-ups that were seeking capital, investors, and attention.